AliBaghizadeh/OpenAI_RAG_Scientific_Articles/README.md

 To set up and run this project locally, follow these steps:

+## Usage
+- Enter your OpenAI API key in the sidebar.
+- Upload PDF files, and type your question in the text input box.
+- View the retrieved context and generated answer.

 ### Prerequisites

 - **Python**: Ensure Python 3.7 or later is installed on your system.